If every job hunter knew what questions were going to be asked, life could be so much easier.

 More often than not, this question is used as an interview icebreaker.
 The secret to answering this question is, it isn’t about you personally, it is about the interviewers being able to see if you can do the job.

-So, there is no need for you to say you like going to the gym and wearing smart clothes, instead, you should focus on your professional experience and interests.
+So, there is no need for you to say you like going to the gym, or walking the dog!
+Instead, you should focus on your professional experience and interests.

 Make it all geared toward the job, but be sure not to merely recite what you wrote on your resume.